Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Picard parameters and proof of Theorem D

 From our point of view, this case is also very interesting as it will soon be clear.
 More importantly, however, the information collected in the course of this discussion will enable us to prove Proposition~\ref{PROP:GOODPARAMS_IN_COMPLETMENT_HYPERSURFACES} in Section~\ref{SEC:FATOU}.
 Albeit a somewhat technical statement, Proposition~\ref{PROP:GOODPARAMS_IN_COMPLETMENT_HYPERSURFACES} plays an important role in the proofs of Theorems~G and~K.

-Throughout this section we will typically drop the parameters from our notation, writing $S \equiv S_{0,0,0,4}$, $\Gamma \equiv \Gamma_{0,0,0,4}$, $\mathcal{J} \equiv \mathcal{J}_{0,0,0,4}$, and so on.
+Throughout this section we will typically drop the parameters from our notation, writing $S \equiv S_{0,0,0,4}$, $\AUTOGROUP \equiv \AUTOGROUP_{0,0,0,4}$, $\mathcal{J} \equiv \mathcal{J}_{0,0,0,4}$, and so on.
 The singular locus of $S$ will be denoted by $S_{\rm sing}$.

-\begin{proposition} For the Picard parameters, $\Gamma$ acts locally discretely on any open $U \subset S$. \end{proposition}
+\begin{proposition} For the Picard parameters, $\AUTOGROUP$ acts locally discretely on any open $U \subset S$. \end{proposition}

-To prove Proposition~\ref{PROP:PICARD_PARAM_DISCRETE} we will use the existence of a semi-conjugacy between the action of $\Gamma$ and the group action of monomial mappings on $\mathbb{C}^* \times \mathbb{C}^*$, which is described in the sequel (see for example \cite[Section 1.5]{cantat-2}).
-Consider the group:
+We will use the existence of a semi-conjugacy between the action of $\AUTOGROUP$ and the group action of monomial mappings on $\mathbb{C}^* \times \mathbb{C}^*$, which we describe now (see for example \cite[Section 1.5]{cantat-2}).
+Consider the following two matrix groups